 Family Learning & FunThe Family Art Lab and Book Nook are interactive spaces where children can explore art on their own terms—by touching, building and pretending.
 We invite families to be creative together in these spaces designed just for them!

-Join us for a Family Day on September 17 from 10am until noon and for Trick Art Treat on October 29!
-Both events are free, with hands-on activities for kids ages 2 and up.
+Join us for a Family Day on January 21!
+Drop in any time between 10am and noon.
+This event is free, with hands-on activities for kids ages 2 and up.

 Explore the World Through Art!

 The Springfield Art Museum offers customized, interactive tours for grades K-12 at no cost to participating schools or homeschool groups.
 Tours may include observation, discussion, creative writing or drawing prompts, responding to art through movement or drama, collaborative group work, independent exploration of the galleries and more!
 Experiences can be designed to support a wide range of curricular goals and modified for special needs.
 Contact Kate Baird at firstname.lastname@example.org for more information.